 Research Data: The staff of the Office of Institutional Research are responsible for administering Qualtrics accounts to students, faculty, and staff.
 Survey data collected using Qualtrics may include dissertation research and student information needed for accreditation, educational effectiveness, and planning purposes.
-The Office of Institutional Research deletes the Qualtrics accounts for students who have been determined as inactive for 6 months (graduated or withdrew from university).
+The Office of Institutional Research deactivates the Qualtrics accounts for students who have been determined as inactive for one year (graduated or date of last attendance).
+Qualtrics accounts including surveys and response data are deleted 2 years after graduation or date of last attendance.

-Student Accounts Files: The Office of Student Accounts is responsible for maintaining files that contain payment agreements, student and third party payments, authorization to charge or reverse charges, correspondence with the student and with third party sponsors, collections information and bankruptcy documentation.
+Student Accounts Files: The Office of Student Accounts is responsible for maintaining files that contain payment agreements, student and third-party payments, authorization to charge or reverse charges, correspondence with the student and with third-party sponsors, collections information and bankruptcy documentation.
 Student Accounts staff as well as authorized members of the University's administration have access to these files in order to justify all data activity and remain complaint with auditors as well as to advise students.
 Relevant documents are kept for seven years and destroyed on a rolling basis.